wdi-sf-july/js_control_flow/lab.md

 ##JS Control flow
-Create the following files and using looping structures we learned in class.
+Create the following files and use looping structures we learned in class to solve the problems.

 After that work on the questions on google_shopping.js

 ##reverse.js
-Write a program that will take a hardcoded string, and console log the reverse it.
-Use a for loop
+Write a program that will take a hardcoded string, and console log the reversed version of it.
+Use a `for` loop

 `var inputString = "building"`

 ##filterLongWords.js
 Hardcode an array of words.
-Have a variable maxLength, and push those words to only to an array filter long words
+Have a variable maxLength, push words that are less than the maxLength into a new array, and console.log that.

 ##grade.js
-Output the following code from a variable with with a code returns a grade for the score, either "A", "B", "C", "D", or "F".
+Output the following letter grade from a variable with with a test score.
+Display either "A", "B", "C", "D", or "F", for an score that is an integer between 0 and 100.

 ##pluralizer.js
 Take an input like